 Previous careers events have been attended by Cats Protection League, the RSPCA and local businesses including animal trainers and behaviourists.
 Our industry partners also have input into our courses, ensuring that you have the practical skills and knowledge that employers are looking for.

 Where you’ll be studying

 You’ll be based in our Animal Centre with its licensed zoo, outdoor and indoor enclosures and dedicated birds of prey, reptile, amphibian, fish and companion animal sections.
-We also have a dog grooming parlour, kennels and a dog training field – and an on-site vet to ensure every member of the collection is in good health.
+We also have a dog grooming parlour, kennels and a dog training field.

 Your classroom theory will come alive when you work with some of our many species and you’ll add to your practical skills during your work placement.
 You can join student clubs such as ‘Student Voice’, where members work on practical projects within the zoo, or you could volunteer to engage with the thousands of visitors who come to our zoo each year.

-Many of our animal management students choose to study their degree at University Centre Reaseheath.
+Many of our animal management students enjoy their course with us so much that they choose to go on to study their degree at University Centre Reaseheath, to gain extra skills and experience for their future career.
 With degrees in animal behaviour and welfare, wildlife conservation and ecology, canine behaviour and training and zoo management, there’s plenty of choice!

 “Finding meaningful employment is so competitive these days that young people need to stand out, be different and show dedication and passion as well as have the relevant skills.
 At Reaseheath students develop this crucial confidence and the skills to succeed.
 They receive a great foundation for the future which makes them eminently employable.”

 Call us on…